WotLK Druid Guide – Resto (Level 80)

-A little bit about myself: I played retail for 7 years nonstop from vanilla to cataclysm before quitting a few months into cata, i currently play casually on retail now just to keep in touch with friends mostly.
+A little bit about myself: I played retail for 7 years nonstop from vanilla to cataclysm before quitting a few months into cata.
+I have 3 Realm First titles from retail and 5 here on Warmane as well as having participated in all the tournaments here that Warmane has hosted.
 I have many posts on elitists jerks and blizzard forums with theory crafting for classes.
 I’ve raided with 2 different top 50 US guilds for most of my time in retail.
 I Love to theory craft and find out how best to maximize my healing on all of my healers not just druids although they are my favorite healing class.
 I decided to return to my favorite expansion and the heyday time of being a restoration druid.

-I hope this guide helps you with all your questions and if you have any feel free to hit me up in game (if im not busy raiding), PM me, or hit me up in this thread.
-You can find my current spec here.
+I hope this guide helps you with all your questions and if you have any feel free to hit me up in game (yes my addon will make u mad) so please send me in game mail, message me on facebook, or hit me up on discord at here.
+You can also find my current spec here.

 Note: This guide will not cover healing at lower levels of gear or a fresh lvl 80 druids this is for those of you with decent to great gear.
 I will NOT be covering a 10m normal or H healing guides.
 THIS GUIDE IS FOR 25 NORMAL AND HEROIC MODE HEALING ONLY.
 25man modes offer the highest gear and difficulties and that’s what I am basing my guide on.